Start your morning off right with a stack of small batch Chocolate Chip Pancakes For Two made from scratch with cinnamon and clove.

-The weekends are reserved for an actual sit-down breakfast, which usually consists of hash brown bowls, bacon, and either chocolate chip pancakes or ham and cheese waffles.
+The weekends are reserved for an actual sit-down breakfast, which usually consists of hash brown bowls, biscuits and gravy for two, or (my favorite) Small Batch Pancakes.

-However, I don’t want to stand there and make millions of pancakes one at a time in my skillet when I want to eat breakfast now and not later.
+The thing about making pancakes for two though is I don’t want to stand at the hot stove and make millions of pancakes one at a time in my skillet when I want to eat breakfast now and not later.

 And I’m certainly not going to buy a griddle just so I can make multiple pancakes at once.
 Nobody has room for that!

-That’s why my Chocolate Chip Pancakes For Two recipe makes a small batch of 6 pancakes.
+That’s why my small batch pancake recipe makes 6 pancakes.
 Less time cooking, more time eating.

 One serving is roughly 3 pancakes per person.
 Now I’m certainly not going to tell you that you can’t eat the whole stack.
 One stack is basically one serving anyway, right?

-As I was researching recipes for chocolate chip pancakes, I noticed a lot called for whipping the egg whites then folding into the batter.
+When I first learned how to make chocolate chip pancakes (like, YEARS and years ago), I noticed most recipes called for whipping the egg white then folding into the batter.

-Listen, I’m not a morning person so that will never happen in my kitchen.
+Listen, that will never happen in my kitchen before noon.
 Whipping egg whites is reserved for angel food cake, not small batch pancakes.

 I also found a recipe to make pancakes for one, but it called for 1/4 of an egg.